japila-books/spark-sql-internals/docs/spark-sql-Analyzer.md

 NOTE: `ResolveGroupingAnalytics` is only for grouping functions resolution while <<ResolveAggregateFunctions, ResolveAggregateFunctions>> is responsible for resolving the other aggregates.

 | [[ResolvePivot]] ResolvePivot
-| Resolves link:spark-sql-LogicalPlan-Pivot.adoc[Pivot] logical operator to `Project` with an link:spark-sql-LogicalPlan-Aggregate.adoc[Aggregate] unary logical operator (for supported data types in aggregates) or just a single `Aggregate`.
+| Resolves spark-sql-LogicalPlan-Pivot.md[Pivot] logical operator to `Project` with an spark-sql-LogicalPlan-Aggregate.md[Aggregate] unary logical operator (for supported data types in aggregates) or just a single `Aggregate`.

-| <<spark-sql-Analyzer-ResolveOrdinalInOrderByAndGroupBy.adoc#, ResolveOrdinalInOrderByAndGroupBy>>
+| <<spark-sql-Analyzer-ResolveOrdinalInOrderByAndGroupBy.md#, ResolveOrdinalInOrderByAndGroupBy>>
 | [[ResolveOrdinalInOrderByAndGroupBy]]

 | ResolveMissingReferences